 But two fouls by Spain there allow the game to become a little stop-start and that suits France for the moment as they break up the play.
 Clichy gets to the byline well but his cross is cleared.

 A couple of relative scares there for Spain so they seize back control of possession for a minute or two.

-Excellent skill by Ribery to eak past two defenders and jab a cross towards Benzema but the forward ha't read the pass and Casillas intercepts at the near post.
+Excellent skill by Ribery to sneak past two defenders and jab a cross towards Benzema but the forward hasn't read the pass and Casillas intercepts at the near post.